Heading out the door? Read this article on the new Outside+ app available now on iOS devices for members! Download the app.

 - Rain pants (optional)

 The saying “cotton kills” is popular amongst hikers for a reason: the material holds on to moisture and doesn’t insulate when wet—the perfect recipe for hypothermia.
 Only wear wool or synthetic layers for the best temperature regulation.
 Baselayers and gloves can be lifesavers in cold or high-altitude climates but overkill in warm, low-elevation climates.
-Bring adequate rain gear even if precipitation isn’t in the forecast, and always stash at least two pairs of socks (wet feet means a miserable trip).
+Bring adequate rain gear even if precipitation isn’t in the forecast, and always stash at least two pairs of socks (wet feet mean a miserable trip).
 Read more about dialing in your layering system here.

 - Hiking boots, hiking shoes, trail running shoes, or hiking sandals